kaboc/async-phase/packages/async_phase_notifier/README.md

 - All callbacks are optional.
     - Listener is not added if no callback function is passed.
-- The `onWaiting` callback gets a boolean value that indicates the start / end of an asynchronous operation.
+- The `onWaiting` callback gets a boolean value that indicates the start or end of an asynchronous operation.

 ```dart